-Multi-Family Housing

-Makkah, Saudi Arabia 2013
+Multi-Family Housing Makkah, Saudi Arabia

-These housing prototypes are for a large master plan by DPZ Each large apartment building had a different geometry.
-Deep midflanking the road from Jeddah to Mecca.
-The evolution of the master plan proceeded generally from picturesque variety to blocks with more uniform lots where building types could be repeated and built at lower costs.
+flanking the road from Jeddah to Mecca.
+The evolution of the master plan proceeded generally from picturesque variety to blocks with more uniform lots where building types could be repeated and

-House types ranged from freestanding villas to large rowhouses, small apartment buildings, and large 6-8 story apartment buildings with one level of sub-grade parking and ground floor commercial program.
+House types ranged from freestanding villas to large rowhouses, small apartment buildings, and large 6-8 story apartment buildings with one level of sub-grade parking and ground floor commercial

 One challenge is cultural.
 Apartments don't naturally lend themselves to the separation of men and women.
-Additionally Saudi Arabia continues to require housing for drivers outside the family, and in apartment buildings it is especially difficult to humanely accommodate aggregated housing for numbers of drivers.
+Additionally Saudi Arabia continues to require housing for drivers outside the family, and in apartment buildings it is especially difficult to humanely

-block lots were a little more difficult to plan as they had the same FAR as corner lots with more street frontage.
+These housing prototypes are for a large master plan by DPZ Each large apartment building had a different geometry.
+Deep midblock lots were a little more difficult to plan as they had the same FAR as corner lots with more street frontage.
 Elevations employed a 4.25 meter module and for the most part repeated the same windows, so any variety had to come from the aggregated patterns of the windows and a modest amount of variety in the massing of the buildings.